micronaut-projects/presentations/Greach-2018.md

 [.hide-footer]

 # The Goal
-* Create a New Framework designed from the ground-up for Micro Services and Server-less Computing
+* Create a New Framework designed from the ground-up for Microservices and Server-less Computing
 * Blazing fast startup time
 * Low Memory Footprint
 * As Small As Possible JAR Sizes